-During the oscillation, liquids and soft films in contact with the surface will be deformed, which results in energy being lost from the system.
-When the sensor surface is in contact with air or vacuum, the induced energy losses are comparatively small.
-The same goes for the losses induced by the deposition of thin and rigid layers.
+During the oscillation, liquids and soft films, Fig. 1 A, in contact with the surface will be deformed, which results in energy being lost from the system.
+When the sensor surface is in contact with air or vacuum, on the other hand, the induced energy losses are comparatively small.
+The same goes for the losses induced by the deposition of thin and rigid layers, Fig. 1B.
 Thin and rigid layers do not deform during the oscillation, and the losses are therefore smaller than those induced by soft and/or thick layers.
-Consequently, a high dissipation indicates that we have soft or viscous material in contact with the surface, while a low dissipation indicates that the material at the surface is rigid and follows the oscillation.
+Consequently, high dissipation indicates that we have soft, or viscous, material in contact with the surface, while low dissipation indicates that the material at the surface is rigid and follows the oscillation.

 An important parameter describing the characteristics of an oscillator is the quality factor, or Q factor.
 This is a dimensionless parameter that describes the damping of the oscillation at resonance, by relating the amount of energy stored to the amount of energy lost.
 The dissipation, D, which is the inverse of the Q factor, is the sum of all energy losses in the system per oscillation cycle.
 It can also be defined as the energy dissipated per oscillation, divided by the total energy stored in the system.

-Figure 1.
+Figure 2.
 In the case of a tuning fork (left), the dissipation is low, and the oscillation will persist for a long time.
 In the case of Jello, the energy dissipation is higher, and the oscillation will die out faster.